wodby/docs/docs/stacks/drupal/index.md

 ## Import

+!!! important "No top level directory"
+    While importing files from a tarball or an archive make sure there's no top level directory.
+The contents of the archive/tarball will be unpacked inside files directory

+There are different ways to import files and database for Drupal website.

+### From separate archives

+Import Drupal via separate archives for database and files.
+We support `.zip`, `.gz`, `.tar.gz`, `.tgz` and `.tar` archives.
+This option is available on the 3rd step of a new application deployment form and also on `App instance > Import` page of existing instance.

+### Manual import

+In case your import data is huge it makes sense to import it manually from the server.
+Follow these steps:

+1. Deploy your Drupal application without importing data
+2. Gzip your SQL dump
+    ```shell
+    gzip db-dump.sql
+    ```
+3. Create a tarball for your files:
+    ```shell
+    tar cvf files.tar -C /path/to/sites/default/files .
+    ```
+4. Download your archives:
+    * If your archive/tarball available by URL you can connect to the PHP container via SSH (the SSH connection command can be found under `App Instance > Stack > SSH server`) and download the archive via `wget [URL]`
+    * You can copy an archive/tarball from your local computer (or any other machine) to the PHP container via `scp`, you can find the example SCP command from `App Instance > Stack > SSH server`
+5. Unpack your SQL dump archive `gunzip db-dump.sql.gz`
+6. Import unpacked database dump:
+    * Connect to database via `drush sqlc`
+    * Drop database for wipe existing tables:
+    ```sql
+    DROP DATABASE drupal;
+    CREATE DATABASE drupal;
+    ```
+    * Run import `drush sqlc < db-dump.sql`
+7. Now let's import your files:
+    * If you have only public files (`sites/*/files` is a symlink to `/mnt/files/public`):
+    ```shell
+    tar xvf files.tar -C /mnt/files/public
+    ```
+    * If you have both `private/` and `public/` files directories (backups created by Wodby contains both)
+    ```shell
+    tar xvf files.tar -C /mnt/files/
+    ```
+8. If you get permissions error during the previous step you should give your user (`wodby`) writing permissions:
+    ```shell
+    sudo files_chmod /mnt/files/public
+    sudo files_chmod /mnt/files/private
+    ```
+9. Fix permissions for files directory so PHP (`www-data` user) have access to it:
+    ```shell
+    sudo files_chown /mnt/files/public
+    sudo files_chown /mnt/files/private
+    ```
+10. That's it!
+Clear Drupal cache and remove import artifacts

 ### From drush archive

+!!! warning "Outdated"
+    This method is outdated.
+The latest versions of drush no longer have archive-dump command

 This option is available on the 3rd step of a new application deployment form.